Bacon Kale Frittata

-This Bacon Kale Frittata and its many adaptations will take your egg game to a new level.
-Eggs are the ultimate solution to the daily question of what’s for dinner.
-They range from 10 minute scrambled eggs to more complicated meals like shakshuka.
+This Bacon, Kale and Leek Frittata and its many adaptations will take your egg game to a new level.
+From scrambled eggs to more complicated dishes like shakshuka, eggs are the magic ingredient for when you’re too exhausted to cook..
 You probably have them in your refrigerator right now.

 Jump to: